Ethics and Policies

 • The Editors of the journal should disclose and try to avoid any conflict of interest.

-• The journal editors should maintain academic integrity and strive to meet the needs of readers and authors.
+• The Editors of the journal should maintain academic integrity and strive to meet the needs of readers and authors.

-• The Editors of the journal should be willing to investigate plagiarism and fraudulent data issues and ready to publish corrections, clarifications, retractions, and apologies when needed.
+• The Editors of the journal should be willing to investigate plagiarism and fraudulent data issues and willing to publish corrections, clarifications, retractions, and apologies when needed.

 • The Editors of the journal should limit themselves only to the intellectual content.

-• The journal editors must not disclose any information about submitted manuscripts to anyone other than the corresponding author, reviewers, potential reviewers, other editorial advisers, and the publisher, as appropriate.
+• The Editors of the journal must not disclose any information about submitted manuscripts to anyone other than the corresponding author, reviewers, potential reviewers, other editorial advisers, and the publisher, as appropriate.

-• Unpublished materials disclosed in a submitted paper will not be used by the editor or the editorial board members for their own research purposes without the author's explicit written consent.
+• Unpublished materials disclosed in a submitted paper will not be used by the editor or the members of the editorial board for their own research purposes without the author's explicit written consent.

-• Associate editors play a key role in peer-reviewed publishing, supporting the journal editor as subject experts on various topics.
-Associate editors oversee assigned manuscripts, moving these papers through review and revision.
-AEs are responsible for assessing manuscript quality, obtaining peer reviews, requesting revisions where appropriate, and making recommendations to the journal editor about the acceptance or rejection of a manuscript.
+• Section Editors (SEs) handle the peer review process on manuscripts assigned to them by the Editors.
+SEs play a key role in peer-reviewed publishing, supporting journal editors as subject experts on various topics.
+SEs oversee assigned manuscripts, moving these papers through review and revision.
+SEs are responsible for assessing manuscript quality, obtaining peer reviews, requesting revisions where appropriate, and making recommendations to the journal editors about the acceptance or rejection of a manuscript.

 Duties and Responsibilities of Reviewers